HPZ07/RemoveAdBlockYoutube/README.md

 ## Installation

-To install this script, you'll need the Tampermonkey browser extension.
-If you don't have it, you can [install it from here](https://www.tampermonkey.net/).
+To install this script, you'll need either Tampermonkey (for non-Firefox browsers) or Greasemonkey (for Firefox).
+If you don't have them, you can install Tampermonkey from [here](https://www.tampermonkey.net/) and Greasemonkey from [here](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).

 ### For Tampermonkey: